-Mental Health and Wellness Resources
+Health and Wellness Resources

-Your physical and mental health is crucial to your success as a student.
+Your physical and mental health are crucial to your success as a student.
 We really encourage you to take advantage of the resources offered for free to all U of T students.
 For more information, you can visit the U of T Mental Health Care website, the Health & Wellness website, and the Engineering Mental Health & Wellness website.

 Your Academic Advisor

-Your academic advisors are an amazing resource and support that are available to you all throughout your time at U of T. If you ever want to talk about how you are feeling, mental health, academics, or life in general, book an appointment with your advisor.
-EngSci ahs two academic advisors for Years 1 and 2 (you can read more about Stephen and Irma in our Meet the EngSci Office section too!):
+Your academic advisor is an amazing resource and support who is available to you throughout your time at U of T. If you ever want to talk about your mental health, academics, or life in general, book an appointment with your advisor.
+EngSci has two academic advisors for Years 1 and 2.
+Stephen Johns, for domestic students (engsci12@utoronto.ca) and Irma Berardi, for international students (engsci12.intl@utoronto.ca).
+You can read more about Stephen and Irma in our Meet the EngSci Office post, and book an appointment with them through the Advising Portal.

 Navi – Mental Health Wayfinder

 Find out more about Navi on the Navi Mental Health Wayfinder website.
 Keep in mind that Navi is not a person and should only be used to find information about U of T mental health services.
-Do not provide any personally identifying or health information about yourself or anybody else.
+Do not provide any personally identifying or health-related information about yourself or anybody else.

 U of T Telus Health Student Support